-Are you ready to have more successful art and craft shows?
+Are you ready to sell at a craft show?

 Please note this post may contain affiliate links and I may earn a commission if you click them and make a purchase.
 This is, of course, at no cost to you, and I only share products that I use and love myself.

-So this year I am extending myself out and applying for a few bigger and more expensive shows.
-In order to make sure I have a successful show I have put together my list of things to do to have a successful show.
+This year I am extending myself out and applying for a few bigger and more expensive shows.
+In order to make sure I have a successful show, I have put together my list of things to do to have a successful show.

 1. Know your audience- Before agreeing to a show try to find out who the target audience for the show is.
 Know who your target audience is.
 Does it align with the shows’ target audience?

 As a potter who makes artful pottery, my own personal discovery is that I do better at shows that are geared around art.
 Therefore vintage shows, and gun shows are not shows I am interested in.
 Those shows are not geared toward my target audience.

 Will I sell stuff at these shows?
 Probably.
 I have actually set up at a gun show and did ok.
 My target audience is 85% female and when the guys are shopping for their next rifle, the ladies come and see me.
 It was a small, local show so I had nothing to lose buy a day!